 The Rural Interdisciplinary Team Training (RITT) component of the Geriatric Scholars Program provides on-site and virtual training for rural healthcare providers and staff to enhance interdisciplinary care, with a special focus on care of older Veterans.
 RITT offers both full- and half-day trainings, accredited for 6.5 and 3.75 hours of CME/CEUs, respectively.
 RITT also provides a specialized curriculum for rural HBPC teams.
 For more information contact Eve Gottesman at the Bronx GRECC.

-This new component of the Geriatric Scholars Program provides twice monthly EES accredited case-based webinars to rural CBOC clinicians and staff to enhance their care of older Veterans.
+This new component of the Geriatric Scholars Program provides twice monthly accredited case-based webinars to rural CBOC clinicians and staff to enhance their care of older Veterans.
 For more information contact Shatice Jones at the Bronx GRECC.